• Skip to main content

 Because of the way my dad and stepmom lived their lives, I was blessed with a fantastic gift after the estate was closed.
 So we paid off our mortgage.
 The check equaled the amount left on our mortgage, almost down to the penny.

 I listen to Dave Ramsey often.
-I have read every book he has written, and I am working my way through all of his team’s books and any book he recommends.
+I have read every book he has written and is working through his team’s books and any book he recommends.

 Lessons Learned

 But then I learned something.
-As I was going through my Dad and Deb’s estate process, I realized that we could do this.
+I realized we could do this as I went through my Dad and Deb’s estate process.

 We have debt.
 But I believe we can pay it off.
 I believe it down to my core!
 I think we can be completely debt-free and never go back.